 - National Collegiate Athletic Association (NCAA): The NCAA differs from the IOC in that it requires Female-to-Male (FTM) trans athletes to obtain a medical exception for treatment with testosterone for diagnosed Gender Identity Disorder or gender dysphoria and/or Transsexualism.
 These individuals are no longer eligible to compete on a women’s team without changing that team status to a mixed team.
 While there are no set cut-offs for testosterone levels published for either FTM or Male-to-Female (MTF) trans athletes, MTF athletes must have documentation of testosterone suppression for one year prior to being eligible to compete on a women’s team.
 That being said, MTF athletes can compete prior to the full one year of suppression, but the women’s team designation will be changed to “mixed team” status until completion of one year of suppression.
 NCAA Inclusion of Transgender Student-Athletes 2011

 - CrossFit: CrossFit follows the IOC’s lead in all policies outside of requiring legal documentation of their gender, such as a state ID or driver’s license.
-They include a provision for women athletes whose total testosterone levels are greater than the IOC’s cut-off of 10 nmol/L. To remain eligible for participation in the women’s division these athletes must demonstrate that they have a genetic condition that affects the bioavailability of their serum testosterone, such as hyperandrogenism, androgen insensitivity syndrome, or 5-alpha reductase deficiency.
-CrossFit Rulebook 2019
+They also include a provision for transgender women athletes that requires total testosterone levels to be kept below the IOC’s cut-off of 10 nmol/L. Of note, they also make a separate provision for women who may have a DSD or other medical condition that results in a total testosterone level of > 10nmol/L. In these cases, these athletes must demonstrate that they have a genetic condition that affects the bioavailability of their serum testosterone, such as hyperandrogenism, androgen insensitivity syndrome, or 5-alpha reductase deficiency.
+CrossFit Rulebook 2020

 - United States Weightlifting (USAW): The USAW uses the IOC’s policy for the most part, though they do require more extensive documentation and hormonal suppression.
 Athletes wishing to change their gender identity need to have a written letter requesting eligibility to participate as a different gender, a confirmation of gender identity from a medical professional, and legal documentation of their identified gender.
 With respect to hormonal suppression in MTF athletes, the USAW requires two years of hormone therapy, instead of just one as required by the IOC, to minimize gender related competitive advantages.
 For FTM athletes desiring hormone therapy, documentation must be provided certifying the athlete’s therapy is being monitored by a medical doctor and is not being used as a way to enhance athletic advantage.USAW Transgender Policy